zuplo/docs/docs/articles/multiple-auth-policies.md

 Sometimes multiple types of authentication are needed on an API.
-For example, an API could support JWT Authentication and API Key authentication or two different OAuth providers (i.e. Azure AD for employees and Auth0 for partners).
+For example, an API could support JWT Authentication and API Key authentication or two different OAuth providers (for example Azure AD for employees and Auth0 for partners).
 Configuring multiple policies in Zuplo can be done in several ways.

 ## JWT and API Key Authentication